-Milton Keynes has been identified as one of four major growth areas in the South East of England.
-Other areas are London-Stansted-Cambridge, Ashford and Thames Gateway.
+- Milton Keynes has been identified as one of four major growth areas in the South East of England.
+Other areas are London-Stansted-Cambridge, Ashford and Thames Gateway. - 2.
 As a result of this, Milton Keynes will see significant levels of new development over the next few years.
 We need to make sure that the new development is both sustainable and successful, and also that it does not adversely impact on the quality of life or the level of services provided to existing occupants and visitors to Milton Keynes.
-New roads, schools and health facilities will be needed alongside new housing and employment development and it will be important to establish effective methods of funding these infrastructure requirements particularly to make sure that they are in place at the very early stages of the development so that new residents can benefit from them.

-The 'Tariff' is an amount of money per dwelling, or per square metre of employment floorspace, that is payable by owners of land in the Urban Development Area (UDA).
-The UDA covers land to the north, east and west of the City where future expansion will, or is likely to take place (although the Tariff will not apply to the Northern Expansion Area as a legal agreement for this site has already been completed).
+New roads, schools and health facilities will be needed alongside new housing and employment development and it will be important to establish effective methods of funding these infrastructure requirements particularly to make sure that they are in place at the very early stages of the development so that new residents can benefit from them. - 3.
+The 'Tariff' is an amount of money per residential unit, or per hectare of employment development, that is payable by owners of land in the Urban Development Area (UDA).
+The UDA covers land to the north, east and west of the City where future expansion will, or is likely to take place, (although the Tariff will not apply to the Northern Expansion Area or Oxley Park as legal agreements for these sites have already been completed).
 The Tariff money will go towards funding infrastructure and services that are required to support the growth of the City to 2016.

-For every residential property built, the landowner will pay a Tariff of £18,500.
-Commercial developments will pay approximately £260,795 per hectare or £67 for every square metre of floorspace.
-In this way developers in the UDA will provide over £310 million towards community facilities and infrastructure.
+The Framework Agreement binds the landowners who have signed it to paying the Tariff and to its terms and conditions.
+The Framework Agreement also sets out the matters to be addressed in Section 106 site specific agreements for sites where the Tariff applies. - 4.
+For every residential unit built, the landowner will pay a Tariff of £18,500.
+Commercial developments will pay approximately £260,795 per hectare.
+In this way developers in the UDA will provide over £310 million towards community facilities and infrastructure. - 5.
 The Tariff approach has been developed by Milton Keynes Partnership (MKP) a body established by the Urban Regeneration Agency (the Agency) (carrying on business as English Partnerships) in partnership with Milton Keynes Council (MKC), and Milton Keynes Forward (MKF) a body comprising the main landowners in the Eastern and Western Expansion Areas within the UDA.
 It has been developed in line with the relevant Government advice on Planning Obligations, Local Plan policies and existing Supplementary Planning Guidance/ Documents.
-The Tariff approach in Milton Keynes has received formal approval from the Treasury.
+The Tariff approach in Milton Keynes has received formal approval from the Treasury. - 6.
+MKP is the local delivery vehicle appointed by Central Government with the responsibility for co-ordinating and implementing the growth of

-The Agency (acting through MKP) is the local delivery vehicle appointed by Central Government with the responsibility for co-ordinating and implementing the growth of Milton Keynes and is also the Development Control Authority for prescribed major development within the UDA (refer to section 'To which types of development will the Tariff apply').
+Milton Keynes and is also the Development Control Authority for prescribed major development within the UDA (refer to section 'To which types of development will the Tariff apply').
+The Tariff has been applied to all major developments in the UDA since June 2004.

-This Supplementary Planning Document (SPD) sets out the planning policy basis for the Tariff in Milton Keynes and the general principles for planning obligations in the UDA.
+7. This Supplementary Planning Document (SPD) sets out the planning policy basis for the Tariff in Milton Keynes and the general principles for planning obligations in the UDA.
 The SPD applies to new development in the Eastern and Western Expansion Areas, the Strategic Reserve areas and the new development areas of Tattenhoe Park and Kingsmead South.

-Status of this Document
+Status and Purpose of this Document